lolipodass/monopoly-like-game/README.md

 ## Technologies Used ##
 - React: A JavaScript library for building user interfaces.
+- TypeScript: A superset of JavaScript that provides static typing and other features to improve code quality and maintainability.
+- Socket.IO: A library for real-time, bidirectional, and event-based communication between the client and the server.
+- Redux: A predictable state container for JavaScript apps.
 - Webpack: A module bundler for modern JavaScript applications.
-- TypeScript: A superset of JavaScript that provides static typing and other features to improve code quality and maintainability.
 - Node.js: A JavaScript runtime environment that allows you to run JavaScript on the server-side.
-- Socket.IO: A library for real-time, bidirectional, and event-based communication between the client and the server.

 ## How to Play ##
 Open your web browser and navigate to http://localhost:3000 to access the game.